-1 These assessments of per capita GNI for purposes of both entry and graduation decisions would normally be based on World Bank data derived using the Atlas methodology, but other data sources could be used in exceptional circumstances (e.g., data estimated by Fund staff, if World Bank data were unavailable).
-Qualifying data is data in respect of which the most recent observation relates to a calendar year that is no more than 30 months in the past at the time of the assessment.
+252 These assessments of per capita GNI for purposes of both entry and graduation decisions would normally be based on World Bank data derived using the Atlas methodology, but other data sources may be used in exceptional circumstances (e.g., data estimated by Fund staff in the absence of World Bank data).
+Qualifying data is data in respect of which the most recent observation relates to a calendar year that is not more than 30 months in the past at the time of the assessment.
 Where more recent data are not available and cannot be estimated, it would be expected that no decisions would be taken in respect of the relevant country.
-For FY2011, the operational cut-off for IDA eligibility is US\$1,175, based on 2010 GNI income per capita.
+For FY2015, the operational cut-off for IDA eligibility is US\$1,215, based on 2013 GNI income per capita.